 We have selected the size of our intercooler cores to match the needs of the N54 depending on what your needs are.
 We’ve broken it down into 2 categories, A and B.

 Category A: Everything from a stock 135 or 335 to a full bolt on car with stock turbos.

 Category B: Full bolt on car running E85 blend/race fuel all the way to single turbo kits.

-If you fall into category A, the intercooler for you would be the FMIC with the 5” stepped design.
+If you fall into category A, the intercooler for you would be the FMIC with the 5” stepped design, Check it out here!
 It provides a significant reduction in IAT's without the pressure loss of a larger intercooler.
 If Category B sounds more like you, then check out the 7” FMIC, which is equipped with the cooling efficiency to handle the most demanding setups.
 Check out our 7" FMIC here!

 With all this extra power, you’ll need an…